flexera-public/policy_templates/cost/aws/extended_support/README.md

 ## What It Does

-This policy checks the billing data stored in the Flexera CCO platform for AWS RDS/EKS resources that are under extended support.
-These resources are outdated and may be more expensive than more modern resources.
+This policy checks the billing data stored in the Flexera CCO platform for AWS resources that are under extended support.
+These resources are outdated and AWS charges an extended support fee for continued use.
 A report is produced containing a list of these resources, and optionally, an email is sent with this report.

 ## How It Works

 - The policy pulls resource-level billing data from the Flexera CCO platform from 3 days ago.
-This data is filtered to just those resources with a `Service` of `AmazonRDS` or `AmazonEKS` and a `Usage Type` that contains the string `ExtendedSupport`.
+This data is filtered to just those resources with a `Usage Type` that contains the string `ExtendedSupport`.
 Data from 3 days ago is used to ensure that we have available, processed billing data to search through.
 - The above is filtered by account or region based on user parameters.
 - Finally, the data is normalized by combining costs for individual resources listed multiple times and extrapolating an estimated monthly cost from one day of billing data.